fabien-roy/glo-4003-spamdul/README.md

 ### Install dependencies and build project

-Maven is used as a built automation tool, as well as a dependency manager.
+Maven is used as a build automation tool, as well as a dependency manager.
 To build the application, use :

 ```
 mvn clean install